-SOME PEOPLE ARE SIMPLY THE WRONG MATCH FOR YOU, so don’t waste your energy by trying to change them.
-If it is a college or an annoying relative who challenges you, try to be diplomatic when you have to deal with them.
-For the rest of the time keep a healthy distance.
+Some people are simply the wrong match for you, so don’t waste your energy by trying to change or to please them.
+If a college at work or an annoying relative challenges you, try to be diplomatic and fair when you have to deal with them.
+For the rest of the time practice detachment and keep a healthy distance.

 4. Seeing the bigger picture